tytydraco/yessleep/out/David_Is_Dead.md

 David quickly began to shut all the curtains and blinds in the house.
 From the outside, it looked as if they all shut at the same time.
 I peak down at my phone to see David moving at an impossible speed before stopping by the back door.
 He was waiting for me to come in.
 It clicked in my head.

-I don’t know if David had a concept of technology, but he understood human behavior.
+I don’t know if David had a concept of technology, but he clearly understood human behavior.
 He understood and kept up with human behavior as the generations grew and made technological advancements.
-This attack on my ex was just like a man using an elk call.
+He knew that if he wanted to get me, he needed to lure me in.
+This attack on my ex was just like a man using an elk call, or a mating call of some other animal.

 I was being hunted.

-David was the one apex predator to surpass humans.
+David was the one apex predator to surpass humans, a ‘ultimate’ life form, the pinnacle of evolution.

-All of the questions came running back, why let me live this long?
+Then all of the questions came running back, why let me live this long?
 Why not kill me as a kid?
 Why now?
 What is preventing him from breaking down that door and killing me here?

 What is David?
 And what does it want from me?